brokenalarms/hey-proton/README.md

 ## Contact group versus email alias classification

 I used to create emails like `company.category.subcategory@mydomain.com` for automatic label generation from the `category` and `subcategory`.
-While effective, it proved brittle: for instance, merging my `banking` and `investments` labels into a single `finance` label left my old `company.banking@mydomain.com` addresses no longer able to generate useful labels, requiring manual updates.
+While effective, it proved brittle: for instance, merging my `banking` and `investments` labels into a single `finance` label left Old `company.banking@mydomain.com` addresses no longer able to generate useful labels, requiring manual updates.

 Now, I use Proton contact groups and just generate email addresses like `companyorwebsitename.randomword@mydomain.com`, separate from labeling.
 Assigning them to contact groups on first receipt offers flexibility and allows grouping different emails under one contact.